surabhi-mahawar/docs/docs/UCI - Deployment.md

 ### 4. Steps to follow to deploy the services.
+1. Take pull from the deploy repository.

-1. Fetch the images mentioned in the Dockerfile by running below command.
+2. Fetch the docker images mentioned in the Dockerfile by running below command.

 ```
 docker-compose pull
 ```

-2. Once all the images are fetched, run below command to run the services.
+3. Once all the images are fetched, run below command to run the services.
 ```
 docker-compose -f docker-compose.yml up -d
 ```
-3. Use ```docker ps``` to check if all the services are running.
+4. Use ```docker ps``` to check if all the services are running.

-4. Use ```docker-compose logs --follow``` to check the logs.
+5. Use ```docker-compose logs --follow``` to check the logs.

+These needs to be followed for every new deployment.